 The King Edward VII Memorial Hospital for Children was due for demolition in 1988.
-As many of the tile panels as was possible were salvaged. (see Saving the Royal Doulton tiles).
-The majority were stored and eight were incorporated into the new hospital.
+As many of the tile panels as was possible were salvaged (see Saving the Royal Doulton Tiles ), the majority stored and eight were incorporated into the new hospital.
 The remaining ten panels were much later installed on the wall of a corridor linking the Regional Hospital with the Clinical Services Block.
 Unfortunately, four of the original panels did not survive - they were:

 Little Boy Blue